open-feature/js-sdk/packages/nest/README.md

 It's main capabilities are:

 - Provide a NestJS global module to simplify OpenFeature configuration and usage within NestJS;
-- Injecting feature flags directly into controller route handlers by using decorators
+- Injecting feature flags directly into controller route handlers by using decorators;
-- Injecting transaction evaluation context for flag evaluations directly from [execution context](https://docs.nestjs.com/fundamentals/execution-context) (HTTP header values, client IPs, etc.)
+- Injecting transaction evaluation context for flag evaluations directly from [execution context](https://docs.nestjs.com/fundamentals/execution-context) (HTTP header values, client IPs, etc.);
-- Injecting OpenFeature clients into NestJS services and controllers by using decorators
+- Injecting OpenFeature clients into NestJS services and controllers by using decorators;
-- Setting up logging, event handling, hooks and providers directly when registering the module
+- Setting up logging, event handling, hooks and providers directly when registering the module.

 ## 🚀 Quick start